lethain/organize/README.md

 1. The library should do the intended thing, even if it requires a hack or underwhelming heuristic.
 2. Deal with streams, return streams.
+Many files are huge and we don't want to be needlessly wasteful.
+3. Don't rely on filenames to identify data formats.
+Files are often mislabled or not labeled at all.

 ## What It Does Not Do